TheOnceAndFutureSmalltalker/vehicle_detection/writeup.md

 My final video does track the cars and all false positives have been removed.
 However, the white car is not adequately identified in all cases.
 My model is not very good at detecting the white car in some frames, especially those with light colored pavement.
 The result is that the bounding box for the white car sometimes clips the full dimensions of the car.
 While the car is identified, its centroid is inaccurate and this could lead to poor decisions for my car.

 I'm not sure how to improve this approach beyond fine tuning the window search strategy.
-More overlapping searches at differing sizes and offets might help.
+More overlapping searches at differing sizes and offsets might help.

 What I would like to do, however, is abandon the entire approach so far (linear SVM with derived features) and try a neural network instead.
-The window search piece can be reused, as well as the data set.
+The window search piece can be reused, as well as the training data set.
 This would be a very interesting exercise!